fachwerk-dev/create-fachwerk/slides/slides.md

 And I am too

 ---
-title: Custom layouts
----

-## Add custom layouts
+## Add custom classes

-Adding many specific classes to slides is sometimes hard to memorize.
-To overcome this, add custom CSS classes to `slides.css` with Tailwind `@apply` directive and re-use them later.
+Adding numerous classes to each slide can be repetitive.
+To overcome this, add custom CSS classes to `index.html` and re-use them in any slide.

 Here is a custom `.center` class that centers elements on the slide:

 ```
 .center {
     @apply grid place-content-center place-items-center text-center;
 }
 ```

-Here is how to use it in slide metadata:
+Here is how to use it in frontmatter:

 ```
 ---